Android Development

 Shared Preferences

-• The stored data persists and can be deleted either upon application uninstallation or by explicitly deleting Shared Preferences data using specific methods provided by the Shared Preferences APIs.
+• The stored data persists and can be deleted either upon application uninstallation or by explicitly deleting SharedPreferences data using specific methods provided by the APIs.

-Storing values
+Storing Values

 • Obtain an instance of the SharedPreferences.Editor class by calling the edit() method on the SharedPreferences object.
-The Editor class provides methods to modify the SharedPreferences data.
+The Editor class provides methods to modify the data.

-SharedPreferences Data Security
+Data Security

 Note:

-With the arrival of JetPack there is new alternative to Shared Preferences, in form of Preferences DataStore.
-It tries to address some drawbacks with shared preferences, such as use of synchronous API, lack of signaling errors (IOException etc) and lack of transactional API.
-It uses Kotlin flow, allowing it to be used as LiveData, for coroutines, and more suitable option when using JetPack.
-While Shared Preference staus as reliable and easy-use mechanism, but DataStore API has advantage over it for certain use cases, specifically when working with Jetpack components and using modern Android development techniques.
+With the arrival of Jetpack, there is a new alternative to SharedPreferences in the form of Preferences DataStore.
+DataStore addresses some drawbacks of SharedPreferences, such as synchronous APIs, lack of error signaling (e.g., IOException), and lack of transactional APIs.
+It uses Kotlin Flow, making it compatible with LiveData, coroutines, and modern Android development techniques.
+While SharedPreferences remain reliable and easy to use, the DataStore API is advantageous in certain use cases, especially when working with Jetpack components.

-Shared Preference Example
+Shared Preferences Example

 // Get an instance of SharedPreferences